omgnetwork/ewallet/README.md

 In order to use the file upload feature (for profile pictures and account logos), environment variables need to be defined.

 #### Local Storage

+- `UPLOADS_BASE_URL`: The base URL used to retrieve the uploaded images.
+Example: `https//example.com`

 Nothing else to set, files will be stored at the root of the project in `public/uploads/`.